 A new way to dispose of NYC's sewage biosolids can save money and counter the climate crisis at the same time - but needs support from NYC and NY State agencies and legislators

-How much waste does NYC generate?
-NYC Department of Sanitation handles about 12,000 tons of waste a day, about 50% of the City's total waste, some 12,000 tons a day, is handled by NYC Department of Sanitation.
+NYC is changing how it processes municipal solid waste, and aims to reduce the amount of waste sent to landfills to zero About half of the City's total waste, some 12,000 tons a day, is handled by NYC Department of Sanitation.
 Private haulers take the other half, from commercial waste sources.
 Altogether, Sanitation reports that NYC generates around 14 million tons of waste per year.

-NYC's sewage sludge and biosolids
+NYC's sewage sludge

 Future biosolids disposal options?